aronxoxo/MUSA-620-Week-3/README.md

 - 3. If you do not already have it, download the latest version of [Firefox](https://www.mozilla.org/en-US/firefox/products/).
 - 4. To start the server, open the command line (in Windows press Win+R then type "cmd", in OS X search for "terminal" in Spotlight).
 Go to the directory where the Selenium Standalone Server file is downloaded and run "java -jar selenium-server-standalone-3.0.1.jar".

 If you are having problems getting the Selenium Standalone Server working, you can find more [information here](https://cran.r-project.org/web/packages/RSelenium/vignettes/RSelenium-basics.html).
 You are also welcome to email me with questions.
-However, this project is not meant to be an exercise in setting up servers, so if you are finding it overwhelming to set up the standalone server, you can just use [Sauce Labs](https://saucelabs.com/) instead, as we did in class.
+However, this project is not meant to be an exercise in setting up servers, so if you are finding it overwhelming to set up the standalone server, you should just use [Sauce Labs](https://saucelabs.com/), as we did in class.